Skip to content

 mp query segmentation "Purchase" --from 2025-01-01 --format json --jq '.total'

-# Stream to Unix tools (memory-efficient for large datasets)
+# Stream events via Python API (memory-efficient for large datasets)

 Capabilities